gurkandoner7/asciiproject/README.md

 At this stage, the application is capable of testing the UI of features such as "purchase, favorites, filtering, language switching" using mock data.

-You're welcome!
-Thank you for allowing me to review your project.
+Thank you for reviewing my project.

 ![splashgif](https://github.com/gurkandoner7/asciiproject/assets/150553508/f3c84ac6-738b-4e92-8a3a-f3af8c9ff818)
 ![listgif](https://github.com/gurkandoner7/asciiproject/assets/150553508/be5b48e1-5f34-4117-8966-6eee7b6ffb58)